techformist/seta-mcp/README.md

-# Seta MCP - Up-to-date Local Code Docs For Any Salesforce Prompt
+# Seta MCP - Up-to-date Local Docs for Coding

-## WIP: Instructions do not work.
-Not published to NPM yet.

 Assist Salesforce developers to create code and configuration!
 This is a MCP server that you can run locally or host remotely.